Wikene77/tommekalender-sandnes/README.md

-# Waste Collection Calendar – Sandnes
+# Waste Collection Calendar – Sandnes Kommune

-A Home Assistant integration that fetches the waste collection calendar for **Sandnes kommune (Norway)** directly from **hentavfall.no**.
+A Home Assistant integration that fetches your **personal waste collection calendar** for **Sandnes kommune (Norway)** directly from **hentavfall.no**.

-The integration provides:
+The integration parses the official municipal calendar and exposes the data as date-based sensors in Home Assistant.

+---

+## Features

 - One sensor per waste type (next pickup date)
-- One combined calendar sensor with upcoming pickups (`upcoming`)
+- One combined calendar sensor with upcoming pickups
+- All sensors grouped under one device
-- Support for automations and notifications
+- Supports automations and notifications
 - UI setup via Home Assistant (Config Flow)
-- Ready for HACS
+- Fully compatible with HACS

 ---